The Problem Roster Stats Blog ST Report Schedule Roadmap Staff

 In 2022, Alek Manoah won 16 games, posted a 2.24 ERA, finished second in AL Cy Young voting, and looked like one of the best pitchers in baseball.
 He is 27 years old.
 The Angels signed him for $1.95M.
 If there is any version of that pitcher left in that body, this is one of the most important stories in the entire organization.

 Velocity is real.
 You can't manufacture 93.
 His minors work had him at 89–92.
-Four mph of genuine gain is a result of something the coaching staff and Manoah himself have fixed.
-What exactly was fixed — and whether it holds over a full season — is the question.
-But this is not a typical spring training story.
-It is worth watching.
+Four mph of genuine gain is a result of something the coaching staff and Manoah himself have actually fixed.
+The sinker is moving.
+The changeup has been excellent.
+Mike Maddux, who doesn't compliment things he doesn't mean, has reportedly been pleased with what he's seen.

 The risk is zero for the Angels — $1.95M on a one-year deal for a pitcher who hasn't been healthy in two years is a flier, not a commitment.
 The upside is enormous.
 The 2022 Manoah is a legitimate number two or three starter on a playoff team.
-If he gets to 25 starts and holds 92+, the Angels have found one of the best low-cost rotations additions of the season.
+Five spring innings of this is not proof.
+But it is better evidence than anyone had a right to expect.